 The Samuelson formulation is cast in the framework of welfare economics.
-It postulates an individualistic welfare function which depends positively on the utility levels of the individual consumers in the economy, and the aim of the analysis is to characterize an optimal allocation of resources when social welfare is maximized subject to a production possibility constraint.
-The most novel result to emerge from the analysis was the famous 'Samuelson rule'.
-This says that for the supply of public goods to be optimal, the sum of the marginal rates of substitution, taken over all consumers in society, between the public good in question and some numéraire private good, must be equal to the marginal rate of transformation in production.
+Starting from an individualistic welfare function, the aim of the analysis is to characterize an optimal allocation of resources when social welfare is maximized subject to a production possibility constraint.
+The most famous result to emerge from the analysis is the "Samuelson rule": The sum of the marginal rates of substitution, taken over all consumers in society, between the public good in question and some numéraire private good, must be equal to the marginal rate of transformation in production.
 An alternative interpretation is that the aggregate marginal willingness to pay for the public good must equal its marginal cost of production.

-The aim of the present paper is to consider the extension and interpretation of this theory to the context of global public goods.
-A focus of the discussion is the question of the validity of the Samuelson rule in a global context.
+A central concern in the following discussion is the question of the validity of the Samuelson rule in a global context.
 Is this the way that we should think about the provision of global public goods?
-If not, what are the changes or modifications needed before the theory can be applied to this type of public good?
-It will be shown that the most problematic part of the extension concerns the desirability of global production efficiency and the separation of equity and efficiency conditions which play such an important role in the Samuelson formulation.
+If not, what are the changes or modifications that need to be introduced before the theory can be applied to this type of public good?
+It will be shown that the most problematic part of the extension concerns the desirability of production efficiency and the separation of equity and efficiency conditions which plays such important roles in Samuelson's analysis.